whainfo/pedicare-child-health-clinic/readme.txt

 This theme is ideal for building a trustworthy online presence for your health clinic, ensuring parents feel confident in choosing your services.

 Compatible with the latest WordPress version.
-Regular updates and expert support.
+Regular updates and expert support

 == Changelog ==